ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It can be occur any place that CWT or JWT messages occur.
 It may also be sent as a submodule.

-A DEB has two main parts.
+A detached EAT bundle has two main parts.

 The first part is a full top-level token.
 This top-level token must have at least one submodule that is a detached digest.
 This top-level token may be either CBOR or JSON-encoded.
-It may be a CWT, or JWT but not a DEB.
+It may be a CWT, or JWT but not a detached EAT bundle.
 It may also be some future-defined token type.
 The same mechanism for distinguishing the type for nested token submodules is used here.

 The second part is a map/object containing the detached Claims-Sets corresponding to the detached digests in the full token.
-When the DEB is CBOR-encoded, each Claims-Set is wrapped in a byte string.
+When the detached EAT bundle is CBOR-encoded, each Claims-Set is wrapped in a byte string.
-When the DEB is JSON-encoded, each Claims-Set is base64url encoded.
+When the detached EAT bundle is JSON-encoded, each Claims-Set is base64url encoded.
-All the detached Claims-Sets MUST be encoded in the same format as the DEB.
+All the detached Claims-Sets MUST be encoded in the same format as the detached EAT bundle.
-No mixing of encoding formats is allowed for the Claims-Sets in a DEB.
+No mixing of encoding formats is allowed for the Claims-Sets in a detached EAT bundle.

-For CBOR-encoded DEBs, tag TBD602 can be used to identify it.
+For CBOR-encoded detached EAT bundles, tag TBD602 can be used to identify it.
 The normal rules apply for use or non-use of a tag.
 When it is sent as a submodule, it is always sent as a tag to distinguish it from the other types of nested tokens.